-Creating Justice brings together three London Bubble Theatre's creative programmes that support children and young people who are at risk of being involved in, or currently have experience of the criminal justice system.
+Creating Justice brings together three of London Bubble Theatre's creative programmes that support children and young people who are at risk of being involved in, or currently have experience of, the criminal justice system.
 The programme seeks to develop a fuller understanding of the impact these programmes have on children and young people, build the evidence base for cultural activities as interventions, and improve practice and learning exchange between stakeholders and practitioners.

-The ambition for Creating Justice is to develop an evidence-rich programme of cultural learning activities that supports children and young people who are at risk of, and currently have experience of the criminal justice system.
+The ambition for Creating Justice is to develop an evidence-rich programme of cultural learning activities that supports children and young people who are at risk of, and currently have experience of, the criminal justice system.

-The Creating Justice programme includes three creative programmes that support children and young people most affected by youth violence and gang involvement; Way Into Work, Creative Voices and Playing Safe.
-They have been developed in partnership with Southwark Council’s Family Early Help and Youth Justice department, the Met Police Gangs Unit (Southwark) and various primary schools in the borough.
+The Creating Justice programme includes three creative programmes that support children and young people most affected by youth violence and gang involvement: Way Into Work, Creative Voices and Playing Safe.
+They have been developed in partnership with Southwark Council’s Family Early Help and Youth Justice Department, the Met Police Gangs Unit (Southwark) and various primary schools in the borough.

 The programme will:

-- build networks and partnerships across the cultural learning, education and statutory sectors that lead to future successful collaborations.
+- Build networks and partnerships across the cultural learning, education, and statutory sectors that lead to future successful collaborations

-We will work closely with researchers from University of East London’s School for Social Sciences to identify appropriate outcome measures and the range of possible options to gather comparison group or control group data.
+We will work closely with researchers from the University of East London’s School for Social Sciences to identify appropriate outcome measures and the range of possible options to gather comparison group or control group data.
 This will be supported by a process evaluation that will seek to understand: what happened, the causal mechanisms that led to any changes, and the contextual factors that affected the implementation and outcomes.